WICG/budget-api/README.md

 Web Applications have conventionally been able to execute code, make network requests and interact with the user by means of established interaction, usually through a browser tab.
-This has allowed users to associate the presence of a browser tab with the Web Application's ability ability to do work on their behalf.
+This has allowed users to associate the presence of a browser tab with the Web Application's ability to do work on their behalf.

 Following the introduction of the [Push API](https://w3c.github.io/push-api/) and [Background Synchronization](https://wicg.github.io/BackgroundSync/spec/), this assumption no longer